Type of Project

 Formosa 1 is an offshore wind farm developed near Miaoli, in the west coast of Taiwan.
 The 128MW wind farm is Taiwan’s first commercial-scale offshore wind project.

 The farm was developed in two phases – a demonstration phase with two wind turbines and a commercial phase.

-Two 4MW wind turbines were installed under the demonstration phase in November 2016, and commenced operations in April 2017.
-The second phase involves the addition of another 30 turbines with a combined capacity of 120MW.
-Construction on phase two is expected to start in 2018 and should be completed by early 2020.
+Two 4MW wind turbines were installed as part of the demonstration phase in November 2016 and commenced operations in April 2017.
+The second phase involved the addition of 30 additional turbines with a combined capacity of 120MW.
+The phase two construction works were completed in October 2019.

-Formosa is one of the three projects approved by Taiwan Ministry of Economic Affairs Bureau of Energy as part of its target to build 1,000 wind turbines by 2030 to support the Taiwanese government's plans to produce 4GW of electricity through offshore wind.
-It also announced 36 sectors for offshore windfarm development in 2015.
+Formosa is one of the three projects approved by Taiwan Ministry of Economic Affairs Bureau of Energy as part of its target to build 1,000 wind turbines by 2030 to support the Taiwanese Government’s plans to produce 4GW of electricity through offshore wind.
+It also announced 36 sectors for offshore wind farm development in 2015.

 Swancor Renewable engaged Sinotech Engineering Consultants for the construction of the offshore windfarm.
 Sinotech sub-contracted COWI for the turbine foundation design.

-German company Palfinger Marine supplied two PF 8000 fixed-boom type platform cranes for the project.
+German company Palfinger Marine supplied two PF 8000 fixed-boom-type platform cranes for the project.